ubiquolabs/im-contactosms-sdk-java/README.md

 ## 🆘 Support

 For support and questions:
+- **Quick Start**: Run `mvn exec:java -Dexec.mainClass="QuickTest" -q` to test your setup
+- **UTF-8 Issues**: Verify character handling with the examples in this README
-- Check the examples in the `examples` package
+- **Examples**: Check the comprehensive examples in the `examples` package
-- Review the test cases for usage patterns
+- **Test Cases**: Review the test cases for usage patterns
+- **JavaScript/Python Compatibility**: All three SDKs now handle UTF-8 identically
-- Contact the development team
+- Contact the development team for additional support

+### 🔧 Troubleshooting UTF-8

+If you experience character encoding issues:

+1. **Test First**: Run `QuickTest` to verify your setup
+2. **Check Logs**: Enable debug logging to see HTTP request/response details
+3. **Verify Credentials**: Ensure your API credentials are correctly configured
+4. **Compare with JavaScript/Python**: The behavior should be identical across all SDKs

 ---